-Getting Past the Fear
+Get Past the Fear and Get Off Drugs

 One of the first, and biggest, obstacles to get past is fear.
 For some, it could be a fear of change, because they are used to the way things have been for so long and are unsure of how to go about living life without using drugs or drinking.
 Others, particularly those who are in the public eye or hold positions of responsibility, might be afraid of a stigma that could affect their image, even though recovery from addiction is nothing to be ashamed of.
 Yet, many more people deal with a different kind of fear when it comes to getting clean and sober – fear of withdrawal symptoms.

 To be certain, withdrawal can be extremely frightening.
 When a person is so reliant on certain substances to be in their system at all times, to the point where they are physically dependent, withdrawal symptoms are almost always a major factor in continuing on the deadly path of addiction.
 These symptoms, depending on the substance and amount used and the length of addiction, can vary from mild discomfort and sleeplessness to severe pain and nausea.
-In the most extreme of cases, withdrawal can potentially be life threatening.
+In the most extreme of cases, withdrawal can potentially be life-threatening.

 Finding a Program that Works for You

 “Rehab centers that I’ve been to have all been 12-Step programs,” Cary says.
 “In developing recovery program, they found that there is more than one effective method to overcoming addiction.
 Every patient that we see is a unique individual, and each one will respond differently to any particular method of treatment.

-“ACC has taught me how to be comfortable with myself,” Cary continues, “and confront situations that I’ve ran from my entire life.
+“ACC has taught me how to be comfortable with myself,” Cary continues, “and confront situations that I’ve run from my entire life.
 Instead of running from my problems, they’ve taught me how to confront them – deal with it instead of using drugs to cover it up.”
 With the ability to explore different avenues of rehabilitation, Cary was able to find a treatment method that will be most effective and beneficial for his situation and his needs.

-At Best Drug Rehabilitation, we believe that we have found a better way to help people get clean and sober.
-More than that, we believe that we provide the most thorough and effective way for them to discover the tools that will work best for them in maintaining long-term sobriety after they graduate from our treatment center.
+At Best Drug Rehabilitation, we believe that we have found a better way to help people get off drugs and be clean and sober.
+More than that, we feel that we can recommend a program that will help them find the tools that help them maintain long-term sobriety.
 They find a sense of hope and optimism for a brighter future in recovery.